its-davidli/BachelorthesisShapeOptimization/Journal.md

 - Bug: center of mass calculation only 2D
 - **TODO**: Rewrite all objective Functions
 - Added distinguished *ds* measures for boundary surfaces and movable surfaces

+The first test does not yield good results.
+The shape derivative looks fine, but the resulting deformation is not as expected. --> New approach instead of only using one anchoring wall, also prescribe the opposite wall

+### Monday 27th October 2025
+- Added the opposite wall as an anchoring surface
+- Getting different results, with combinations of using *H1* or Elasticity inner product, tangential smoothing or normal projections
+- Best result is found with the elasticity inner product, no tangential smoothing, with normal projection. (see Results/TestChiral)
+- **Issue:** Spikes at the boundary of the mesh, which is bad, tangentual smoothing does not do much
+- Next goal is to go back to look at the defects in 2d, try some cases to control the defect.
+Perspectivly also fix 2 boundaries and see what the other 2 boundaries do